|

 for possessing a keen and imaginative intellect, a true passion for the law and great personal integrity.

-Taxation Section’s Business Entities Committee, was Federal Tax Editor of its publication, the California Tax Lawyer,
+of that Section's Passthrough Entities Committee, and a past Federal Tax Editor of its publication, the California Tax Lawyer.

-from UC Hastings College of Law in San Francisco, California in 1987.
+renamed UC College of the Law, San Francisco) in San Francisco, California.
 He participated in the MBA

 program at Santa Clara University in Santa Clara, California.
 He received an undergraduate degree in Business Administration

-(accounting concentration) from the University of Washington in Seattle, Washington in 1980.
+(accounting concentration) from the University of Washington in Seattle, Washington.

 Before attending law school, Mr. Pace worked as a cost